Dutch Formosa: Ethnicity

-Aborigines
+Indigenous peoples

 The native Formosan peoples had been in Taiwan for thousands of years before the Dutch arrived.
-The first census of the island, conducted by the Dutch in 1650 as they sought control of the entire island, estimated the Aborigines as numbering between 64,000 and 68,000 and comprising the island's ethnic majority.
+The first census of the island, conducted by the Dutch in 1650 as they sought control of the entire island, estimated the indigenous peoples as numbering between 64,000 and 68,000 and comprising the island's ethnic majority.
 They lived in villages with populations ranging from a couple of hundred up to around 2,000 people for the biggest towns, with different groups speaking different Formosan languages which were not mutually intelligible.

 Captain Ripon was a French-speaking Swiss soldier from Lausanne.
 He was sent to Taiwan in 1623 to construct a fortress on the island.
 Shortly after finishing the fortress, Ripon was ordered to destroy the fortress and leave Taiwan.
 He wrote an account of his experiences.

 Ripon's diary describes how he was sent to Tayouan where a small fortress was built.
 At the end of March 1624, Ripon's superiors ordered him to demolish the fortress, named Fort Oranje, and concentrate his forces at Penghu.
-On 30 July, the Ming navy reached the Dutch fort at Penghu with 5,000-10,000 soldiers and 40-50 warships and forced the Dutch to sue for peace on 3 August.
+On 30 July, the Ming navy reached the Dutch fort at Penghu with 5,000–10,000 soldiers and 40-50 warships and forced the Dutch to sue for peace on 3 August.
 The Dutch retreated to Tayouan and established a more permanent presence there.
 Ripon stayed behind to oversee the dismantling of the Penghu fortress.
 He left Penghu on 16 September.
 In Taiwan, Ripon was tasked with finding food.
 He had a falling out with the governor and left for Batavia in December.

 According to Ripon, Taiwan looked like three mountains on top of each other with the highest covered in snow for three months a year.
 The streets of villages appeared narrow except at public squares at the center of which stood large round buildings.
 Men slept in these buildings and trained in the squares.
 He saw headhunting activity which occurred between the time of harvest until the next planting season.
 The heads of enemies were held in these men's houses, where a lamp burned at all times.
 They held celebrations in these places after returning from war.
 Successful head hunters were treated with reverence.